Portsmouth North: 2010–present

 The 2023 Periodic Review of Westminster constituencies left the boundaries unchanged.

 History

 The constituency was created in 1918 when the two-seat Portsmouth constituency was split into three divisions: Central, North and South.

 It was abolished for the 1950 general election and largely replaced by a new Portsmouth West constituency as the axis of division changed, but was re-established for the February 1974 general election.

-Constituency profile

-This urban seat is of average affluence and incomes, with relatively low unemployment compared to the national average measured at the end of 2012 at 3.8% (claimant count) as opposed to 2.3% average across the region.

-Compared to Portsmouth South, it has a lower proportion of public sector workers, students and ethnic minorities.
-This explains the divergence between the two Portsmouth seats in voting patterns.
-The seat is currently in Labour hands, but very narrowly, with the former Conservative MP and leadership candidate Penny Mordaunt commanding a large personal following.

-The seat has been one of the most long-standing bellwethers (of the national election winner), having that status since its creation in February 1974 (1970 if notional results are taken into account); only the Dartford constituency have a longer-standing status, which has been a bellwether since 1964.